Information for Authors

 IEEE Author Center

-TFS will consider papers that deal with the theory, design or applications of fuzzy systems ranging from hardware to software.
+TFS will consider high quality papers that deal with the theory, design or applications of fuzzy systems ranging from hardware to software.
 Authors are encouraged to submit articles that disclose significant technical achievements, exploratory developments, or performance studies of fielded systems based on fuzzy models.
 Emphasis will be given to engineering applications.

 Types of Contributions